digitaldonkey/ethereum-php/README.md

+# ethereum-php

-# PHP interface to Ethereum JSON-RPC API
+A PHP interface to the Ethereum JSON-RPC API.

 ### Usage